dolmatoff/my_ecg_project/README.md

 There are three types of ANNs were taken: convolutional, recurrent, predefined.
 In this case selected ANN acts as a feature extractor and a classifier: Softmax turn logits (numeric output of the last linear layer of a multi-class classification neural network) into probabilities by take the exponents of each output and then normalize each number by the sum of those exponents so the entire output vector adds up to one — all probabilities should add up to one.

-You can run model training process from baseline.py script assigning required parameters or you can just rely on previously saved models, but first download them at https://disk.yandex.ru/d/DNUI9EzwUtmmSQ  unpack and then execute run_saved_model.py script specifying the model's name.
+You can run model training process from baseline.py script assigning required parameters or you can just rely on previously saved models, but first download them at https://disk.yandex.ru/d/DNUI9EzwUtmmSQ  unpack and then execute run_saved_model.py script specifying the model's name and appropriate dataset.